Nothing stops real love. Not even a coronavirus pandemic | Jenice Armstrong

 In hindsight, they were right not to postpone things.

-This period when we’ve been told isolate within our homes and practice social distancing from our friends and neighbors, we become more acutely aware of what really matters and that’s family, love, home and good health.
+In this period when we’re been told to isolate within our homes and practice social distancing from our friends and neighbors, we become more acutely aware of what really matters, and that’s family, love, home, and good health.

 For her and Johnson, it’s love.